lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 LDRdf_inf$Population = factor(LDRdf_inf$Population, levels = LatOrder)
 LDRdf_inf = LDRdf_inf[order(LDRdf_inf$Population),]
 # I'm removing the Tbreadth and Pmax parameters for now
-# But note that you could follow the below steps to create a similar plot for any individual or subset of the parameters
+# But note that you could follow the below steps to create a similar plot for any subset of the parameters
 LDRdf_inf = LDRdf_inf[LDRdf_inf$param != "Tbreadth",]
 LDRdf_inf = LDRdf_inf[LDRdf_inf$param != "Pmax",]